-1.4.3.a Publishers are responsible for assisting customers who experience issues using their product on a Supported Platform.
+1.4.3.a Sellers are responsible for assisting customers who experience issues using their product on a Supported Platform.

 1.4.4.a Products meant to be merged into and used with a customer’s existing project should have the Distribution Method of Asset Pack.

-1.4.4.b Products with a Distribution Method of Asset Pack must not include Level Blueprints, mandatory Config (.ini) files, or other assets that cannot be easily added/migrates to other projects.
+1.4.4.b Products with a Distribution Method of Asset Pack must not include Level Blueprints, mandatory Config (.ini) files, or other assets that cannot be easily added/migrated to other projects.

 1.4.4.c Products meant to be stand-alone projects or frameworks that customers can use as a foundation to build their product from should have the Distribution Method of Complete Project.

-1.4.5.a Publishers must declare whether or not their product includes, uses, depends on, or distributes Third Party Software of any kind.
-Third Party Software means any and all files, including, but not limited to, fonts, graphics, sounds, APIs, content, source code, or compiled libraries, from sources other than the publisher or Epic Games.
+1.4.5.a Sellers must declare whether or not their product includes, uses, depends on, or distributes Third-Party Software of any kind.
+Third-Party Software means any and all files, including, but not limited to, fonts, graphics, sounds, APIs, content, source code, or compiled libraries, from sources other than the seller or Epic Games.